JaromCH/JaromCH/README.md

 - 👋 Hi, I’m @JaromCH
-- 👀 I’m interested in exercise, movies, active learning
+- 👀 I’m interested in active learning
-- 🌱 I’m currently learning medicine, software development
+- 🌱 I’m currently learning software development fullstack
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...